cmse822f18/assignmentsTemplate/ica2/README.md

 ### What to turn-in

 To your git repo, in the `ica2` directory, commit your code for performing the matrix-matrix multiply performance measurements, the plot of your results, and a brief write-up (in plain text or markdown) addressing the above questions and discussing your results.
+Your final write-up and code are due in one week, on 9/11.